kevinucsd2018/ECE143_individual_project/README.md

 # ECE143_individual_project

   This project writes clearly documented, clean, and modular code to answer the following questions, with data visualizations included to aid the understanding.
+More in-depth documentation and explnantion are in the source file

   (1) Given an overall desired coverage footprint and a sequence of  n communications towers, what is the resulting resolved       coverage?